 Let's say you are interested in getting on the 6:26 train.
 Above the 626, you will see "H" and the number 501.
 "H" stands for HIKARI, which is the name of this bullet train.
 501 is the train number.
 You can see what the other alphabets stand for, at the very bottom of the time table.
 If you look downwards from 6:26, you will see the times of which the train will depart at the other stations.
 Right after Tokyo would be Shinagawa (6:34 departure), then Shin-Yokohama (6:46 departure), and so on.
 If you see a check mark, that means that this train will not stop at that station.
 Other logo marks are explained at the bottom of the timetable.

 Keep going down, and you will see that the list of times will end at 9:30 at Shin-Osaka.
-This will be the last stop for this particular train.
-If your destination is beyond Shin-Osaka, this train will not work for you.
+This will be the last stop for this specific train.
+If your destination is beyond Shin-Osaka, this train will not work for you, or you would need to transfer onto another bullet train.

 Now let's say you wanted to arrive at Okayama at around 2:00pm (14:00).
 Find OKAYAMA on the list of stations on the left, and move towards the right.
 Try to find a time close to 1400.
 The closest I can find is 1415.
 If you look upwards from the 1415, you can find the departing time from Tokyo which is 1050 (Nozomi #107).